Skip to content

 At AutoBlast, we provide complete AC and heating repair for all makes and models.
 Our experienced technicians diagnose AC problems accurately so you are not paying for parts you do not need.
 We use professional-grade recovery and recharge equipment for both R-134a and R-1234yf systems, perform thorough leak testing before any recharge, and give you an honest estimate before starting work.

 Whether you need a simple recharge, a leak repair, a compressor replacement, or a full system overhaul, we handle it all at our shop at 21 S. White Horse Pike in Audubon, NJ.
 We serve drivers across Camden County including Cherry Hill, Haddonfield, Collingswood, Oaklyn, Mt.
-Ephraim, Westmont, Barrington, Magnolia, Bellmawr, and all surrounding communities.
+Ephraim, Westmont, Barrington, Magnolia, Bellmawr, Gloucester City, Lawnside, and all surrounding communities.

 Frequently Asked Questions